 Postscript: A friend of mine sent me this YouTube video explaining why Japan’s homeless issues are different from North America.
 Check it out if you are interested:

-Tokyo, the Capital of Japan, has a population of about 14 million people.
-Although it is definitely crowded and crossing a wide avenue with hundreds of people in 15 to 20 seconds could be a bit nerve-wrecking.
-However, there is a sense of order amidst the chaos.
-Also, it is one of the safest cities I have been.
-These photos were taken in Shinjuku over several days.
-Its entertainment district —Kabukicho — is popular with tourists and locals alike.
-You can also find plenty of restaurants, cafes, shops, and pubs around here.
-Because of jet lag, I spent a few hours wandering the streets near my hotel.
-It was quite a contrast between the hectic nightlife with a massive number of revelers and the tranquil early morning when hardly a soul is around on some of the same streets.
+Tokyo is the Capital of Japan.
+The city proper (Tokyo Metropolis) has a population of approximately 14 million, though the greater Tokyo metropolitan area is closer to 37–38 million, making it one of the world’s largest metropolitan areas.
+Although it is definitely crowded and crossing a wide avenue with hundreds of people in 15 to 20 seconds could be a bit nerve-wracking, there is a sense of order amidst the chaos.
+Also, it is one of the safest cities I have been to.
+Many of these photos were taken in Shinjuku and Kabukicho.
+These are two districts popular with tourists and locals alike.
+You can find plenty of restaurants, cafes, shops, and pubs around here.
+Because of jet lag, I spent a few hours wandering the streets near my hotel on the edge of Shinjuku.
+The contrast between the hectic nightlife and the tranquil early morning on the very same streets was striking.

 Located near the Tokyo Dome, the Koishikawa Korakuen Garden is one of Tokyo’s oldest Japanese gardens.
 It was built in the early Edo Period.
 A Japanese garden is meticulously designed as a serene haven, inviting visitors to rest and reflect amidst its tranquil setting.
 Elements are thoughtfully arranged, concealed from plain view to create moments of surprise and delight through unexpected discoveries.
-Key features in a Japanese garden include:
+Although I knew I would encounter waterfall, pavilion, bridge, stone lanterns, streams, and rocks, they were well placed and I found myself still delighted in discovering them.
+In fact, I took a break and found myself a seat on a bench inside a pavilion.
+Alas, as hard as I tried, rather than getting myself into a contemplative state, I couldn’t help but spend the time thinking about which ramen restaurant I should go for lunch.

-The Shinjuku Gyoen National Garden is about 1 km east of the busy Shinjuku Station.
-It is a world of contrast from the hectic pace between the two spaces.
+The Shinjuku Gyoen National Garden is a world apart from the hectic pace of Shinjuku Station, just a kilometre away.
 Even though it was early December when I visited the Garden, some of the leaves were still brilliantly crimson.
 It was a weekday, so it was not busy, except there was a good crowd at a Starbucks, one of the loveliest I have seen, with a view overlooking the pond.

 This was the second large garden, really park, that I visited during my short stay; both charged admission.
 I don’t know if that is the norm but the fees probably help with the upkeep of the park.
 The admission fees may also be the reason I didn’t see any homeless people in the gardens.
 However, I didn’t see homeless people outside the gardens either.